Inheritances Under FLA

 What is a “Spouse” Under The Family Law Act?

-It should be noted that the definition of who is a spouse has not really been expanded under the Family Law Act.
+It should be noted that the definition of who is a spouse was not expanded when the Family Law Act came into force.
 What is new is how much faster someone you are involved with may become a spouse (for instance if you have a child together) and when that individual becomes a spouse, how much more of ‘your’ property has become ‘family’, and potentially open to being shared at a relationship breakdown.
 An example might be helpful: just as before, if you do not have children, an individual with whom you are residing with in marriage-like relationship will become legally your spouse after 2 years.
-This is no different from before EXCEPT the implication of now being deemed spouses is that the property division which previously presumptively only applied to married persons now also applies to common-law couples.
+Once you are spouses, property division presumptions applies equally to married and non-married spouses.

 If you want your relationship to be governed by principles that differ from the structure of the Family Law Act, then you need to have a written agreement that clearly sets your arrangement out.
 I strongly urge you to consult a lawyer and invest in this document before you marry and/or become legally a common law couple!